Answers to Citizen's Common Questions

 Can I Have Chickens?

 The trend of keeping backyard chickens has been on the rise over the past number of years.
 Whether the interest is for sustainability, comfort, food independence or other reasons, the Town supports this initiative.
-The adopted Land Development Ordinance which became effective on Dec.
-30, 2016, allows for a maximum of five (5) chickens restricted in a pen on residential lots within the Town limits as long as restrictive covenants do not apply.
+A maximum of five (5) chickens restricted in a pen is allowed on residential lots within the Town limits as long as restrictive covenants do not apply.
+In the ETJ, a maximum of ten (10) chickens is allowed.
 Please check with your homeowner’s association to confirm chickens are allowed.
 A permit is required for the pen.
 Roosters are NOT permitted.
-For more information, contact the Planning Department at 919-552-1429 or email@example.com.Please see “Restrictive Covenants” below for additional information.
+For more information, contact the Planning Department at 919-552-1429 or firstname.lastname@example.org.Please see “Restrictive Covenants” below for additional information.

 Home Occupation (Home-based Business)